oluwatobiiloba/versa-mail/readme.md

 # Versa Mail

-This Emailer package is a Node.js library that simplifies sending emails using either Nodemailer or Azure Communication Services.
+This emailing package is a Node.js library that simplifies sending emails using either Nodemailer or Azure Communication Services.
 It provides easy-to-use functions to send single or bulk emails with customizable templates and attachments.

 ## Installation